New Jersey Building Collapse Accident Lawyers

 In these cases, it can be difficult to determine who is at fault for the building collapse accident.
 A thorough investigation can reveal whether negligent behavior on the part of the property owner, property manager, architect, engineer, general contractor or sub-contractor, construction manager, equipment manufacturer or manufacturer of defective materials was responsible for the collapse.
 Construction workers or site visitors who are injured in a building collapse may be able to pursue a third party liability claim against one or more of these parties.

-If you or a loved one has been injured in a building collapse accident, our Philadelphia construction accident lawyers at DiTomaso Law can help.
+If you or a loved one has been injured in a building collapse accident, our New Jersey building collapse accident lawyers at DiTomaso Law can help.
 Our legal team will thoroughly review the facts of your case to determine who is at fault for you injuries.
 We have the knowledge and experience to prepare a sound legal strategy to get you the compensation you deserve to cover costly medical treatments, lost wages and pain and suffering.

 With offices conveniently located in Philadelphia and Cherry Hill, New Jersey we help construction accident victims throughout Southeastern Pennsylvania and South Jersey.
 Call us today at 215-426-4493 or contact us online for a free consultation with a qualified construction accident lawyer.